 View larger Lake Waikaremoana lagarosiphon infestation map (JPG, 1480K)

-If you do see lagarosiphon weed, we would really love to know about it.
-Please do not pull it out, but please contact us at the Aniwaniwa Visitor Centre.
+If you see lagarosiphon weed, do not pull it out.
+Contact the Aniwaniwa Visitor Centre and let us know.

 Northern Te Urewera